ameya123ch/Company_Bankruptcy_Prediction/README.md

 Motivation: The intent of generating this data was to compile recent years financial news headlines for India and perform sentiment analysis on it.

-Tools used to create & deploy app:

-streamlit and hugging face

-Check out my app: https://huggingface.co/spaces/ameya123ch/FinanicalNewsSentimentAnalysis
+### Check out my app: https://huggingface.co/spaces/ameya123ch/Financial_Sentiment_Analysis